cch71/T27FundraisingWebApp/README.md

 # CLI Utility

-Currently there isn't a user interface from the webapp to change the fundraiser system variables.
-However the GraphQL API does exists and can be driven from the command line utility.
-That said it is only meant to be used by the SuperAdmin until the user interface is available in the webapp for all admin's
+A CLI tool written in Go was created as a tool to both debug the GraphQL APIs and create local functionality not wanting to be exposed vis the web browser.
+For security reasons we don't allow the web interface to create the authentication accounts and so the CLI utility is the mechansim used to create accounts based on a request made via the web browser.